jashandeep-sohi/pyds/docs/userguide.rst

 A :class:`Label` object represents a PDS label and it's the main object you'll be interacting with.
-You can either instantiate it directly if you want to create a new PDS label or, as discussed above, use the :func:`parse` function to parse an existing PDS label string into a :class:`Label` object.
+You can either instantiate it directly if you want to create a new PDS label or, as :ref:`discussed above <parsing>`, use the :func:`parse` function to parse an existing PDS label string into a :class:`Label` object.

 >>> test_label = pds.parse(